-Instance discovery and auto record creation is supported for Apache Web Server, IBM WebSphere App Server and JBoss server.
-As before a single record may be used when the same record configuration is replicated across hosts in the record.
+Instance discovery and auto record creation is supported for Apache Web Server, IBM WebSphere App Server, JBoss Server, Tomcat Server and Oracle.

 Modules supported - PC